-'We Live in Worrying Times', on display 'virtually' on Hastings Contemporary's website, shows a new body of work themed around concern for the state of the world.
-The exhibition was due to open at Hastings Contemporary before Easter 2020 and was postponed due to the coronavirus pandemic.
-Many themes from the show have a marked resonance with the present global situation.
+'We Live in Worrying Times', now on show at Hastings Contemporary, brings a new body of work themed around concern for the state of the world.
+The exhibition was due to open at Hastings Contemporary before Easter 2020 but was postponed due to the coronavirus pandemic, and until August was only available online or to selected visitors via teleprescnce 'Robot Tours'.

 More details: https://www.hastingscontemporary.org/exhibition/quentin-blake-we-live-in-worryin...